 5. Reduce waste from mistakes

 When a bartender is slammed it's easy to make mistakes.
-Multitasking is the superpower of bar staff, of even The Avengers screw up once-in-a-while.
+Multitasking is the superpower of bar staff, or even The Avengers screw up once in a while.

 Whether the wrong juice gets poured or a cocktail shaker gets knocked over, mistakes happen and drinks have to get tossed.

 By pre-batching cocktails you will reduce the opportunity for mistakes and ultimately reduce the waste and money lost in that waste.
 An efficient bar provides great service and turns profits.
 So cutting back waste is a good way to reduce the cost of

 What's the shelf life for batched cocktails?

 One of the most common questions when it comes to pre-mixing drinks is, how long do pre-batched cocktails last?
 Making sure your cocktails taste like intended and are safe to consume is extremely important.